 Which one of these things doesn’t belong when it comes to camping?
 Tent.
 Jacket.
 Forest.
 WiFi.

 If you guessed “tent,” you may be a glamper.
-That’s right: A new trend in outdoor adventures tames the outdoor and brings the comforts of home to your favorite campground, RV park or tucked-away recreation spot.
+That’s right: This trend in outdoor adventures tames the outdoor and brings the comforts of home to your favorite campground, RV park or tucked-away recreation spot.

 Glamping – so-called glamorous camping – has been taking hold across the nation and right here in Michigan.
 While there are no campsites in the state designated strictly for glampers, many campgrounds are making changes based on campers’ requests (and, sometimes, demands) for improvements that seem, well, more like luxuries than outdoor recreation necessities.